AccAEN/AccessibleAdverseEventNotification/README.md

 - [DAEN_webscrape_medsummary.txt](data/DAEN_webscrape_medsummary.txt) This file gives a daily count of each adverse event category.
 Please note that if one patient had multiple adverse events, then each event would be counted in the appropriate category.
 - [DAEN_webscrape_listofreports.txt](data/DAEN_webscrape_listofreports.txt) This file provides the individual reports and includes sex and age (when recorded).

 [Figure 1](graphs/DAEN%20cases.png) shows some of the basic information such as number of adverse events and deaths reported each day for the COVID-19 vaccines, myocarditis, pericarditis and the more general term cardiac disorder.
+The most common MedDRA reaction terms in the Cardiac disorders classification are also listed.

 ![Figure 1](graphs/DAEN%20cases.png)
 Figure 1.